-Element Title B.16 Extent to which the Issuer is directly or indirectly owned or controlled The Issuer is a wholly-owned, non-listed subsidiary of ING Groep N.V.
-B.17 Credit ratings assigned to the Issuer or its debt securities The Issuer has a senior debt rating from Standard & Poor's Credit Market Services Europe Limited ("Standard & Poor's"), Moody's Investors Service Ltd. ("Moody's") and Fitch France S.A.S. ("Fitch"), details of which are contained in the Registration Document.
+B.15 A description of the Issuer's principal activities The Issuer currently offers retail banking services to individuals, small and medium-sized enterprises and mid-corporates in Europe, Asia and Australia and wholesale banking services to customers around the world, including multinational corporations, governments, financial institutions and supranational organisations.
+B.16 Extent to which the Issuer is directly or indirectly owned or controlled The Issuer is a wholly-owned, non-listed subsidiary of ING Groep N.V.
+B.17 Credit ratings assigned to the Issuer or its debt securities The Issuer has a senior debt rating from Standard & Poor's Credit Market Services Europe Limited ("Standard & Poor's"), Moody's Investors Services Ltd. ("Moody's") and Fitch France S.A.S. ("Fitch"), details of which are contained in the Registration Document.
 Standard & Poor's, Moody's and Fitch are established in the European Union and are registered under Regulation (EC) No. 1060/2009 of the European Parliament and of the Council of 16 September 2009 on credit rating agencies, as amended from time to time (the "CRA Regulation").
-Tranches of Notes to be issued under the Programme may be rated or unrated.
-Where a Tranche of Notes is to be rated, such rating will not necessarily be the same as the rating assigned to the Issuer, the Programme or Notes already issued under the Programme.
-Issue specific summary [The Notes to be issued [are not] [have been] [are expected to be] rated [[•] by [Standard & Poor's] [Moody's] [Fitch] [•]].]
 A security rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, reduction or withdrawal at any time by the assigning rating agency.
+The Warrants to be issued under the Programme will not be rated.

-2. Element D.2 of the section entitled "Summary Relating to Non-Exempt PD Notes - Section D - Risks" beginning on page 71 of the Base Prospectus shall be deleted and restated as follows:
+2. Element D.2 of the section entitled "Summary Relating to PD Warrants - Section D - Risks" beginning on page 13 of the Base Prospectus shall be deleted and restated as follows: